CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 • Subjects the user is allowed to subscribe to, are imported into the leaf node.

-Unlike cluster or gateway nodes, leaf nodes do not need to be reachable themselves and can be used to explicitly configure any acyclic graph topologies.
+Unlike or nodes, leaf nodes do not need to be reachable themselves and can be used to explicitly configure any acyclic graph topologies.

 If a leaf node connects to a cluster, it is recommended to configure it with knowledge of all seed servers and have each seed server accept connections from leaf nodes.
 Should the remote cluster's configuration change, the discovery protocol will gossip peers capable of accepting leaf connections.
 A leaf node can have multiple remotes, each connecting to a different cluster.
 Each URL in a remote needs to point to the same cluster.
 If one node in a cluster is configured as leaf node, all nodes need to.
 Likewise, if one server in a cluster accepts leaf node connections, all servers need to.